vzakharchenko/rtsp-samsung-tv/README.md

 # Features
  - support more than 999 RTSP streams(support for multiple IP cameras).
  - switch channels(rtsp stream) using numpad on the remote control
- - use server to convert rtsp streams using ffmpeg (I advise using a Raspberry Pi (or analog: cubieboard, Orange Pi , Banana Pi, Odroid) with Ubuntu on board)
+ - use server to convert rtsp streams using ffmpeg
  - [group rtsp streams on the obe channel (Display 4 cameras streams on one channel)](#add-4-cameras-on-one-screen--)
  - support udp and tcp transport
  - tizen samsung tv application